Billy Mamaril

-John Billy San Luis Mamaril (born June 25, 1980) is a Filipino-American former professional basketball player who last played for the San Miguel Beermen of the Philippine Basketball Association (PBA).
+John Billy San Luis Mamaril (born June 25, 1980) is a Filipino-American former professional basketball player.
 He plays the forward and center positions.
-Like his father, former PBA player and Barangay Ginebra Kings slotman Romy "Mama" Mamaril, he is known for his physical and rugged defense.
+Like his father, former PBA player and Barangay Ginebra Kings slotman, Romy "Mama" Mamaril, he is known for his physical and rugged defense.
 He played 17 seasons in the Philippine Basketball Association (PBA).

 Early life

 Mamaril grew up in Bulacan as one of three children.
 When he was ten years old, his father Romy Mamaril became estranged from his wife.
 As a result, Billy and the rest of his family moved to the US while his father stayed in the country.
 Living in Delano, California, he played basketball with other Fil-Ams in the Filipino American Basketball Association (FABA).

 Mamaril took up Liberal Arts at Bakersfield College and played for their basketball team.
 With his play in the FABA gaining attention, he decided to return to the Philippines and pursue a basketball career there.
-He first started playing in the Philippines in 2001 in the semipro Philippine Basketball League (PBL), where he was one of the top two draft picks.
+He started playing in the Philippines in 2001 in the semipro Philippine Basketball League (PBL), where he was one of the top two draft picks.